 - Errors:

-400 when any field is empty, 500 when LiveKit credentials are misconfigured.
+400 when any field is empty, 403 when the room exists with a different tenant’s auth_id, 500 when LiveKit credentials are misconfigured.

 - Typical flow: once a WebSocket session advertises LiveKit settings in the